creekofbomb/Valentine/README.md

 # Valentine

-Created a small static website to ask my current girlfriend to be my Valentine.
+Created a small static website to ask my girlfriend to be my Valentine.